Subscribe to receive SETI Institute news weekly in your inbox.

 Groups of AAA teachers working with scientists and technical staff during SOFIA science flights.
 (NASA / SETI Institute)

-NASA brought the era of mission-embedded EPO programs to a close in 2015 and launched the Science Mission Directorate’s Science Activation collective in 2016 via a Research Opportunities in Space and Earth Science (ROSES) solicitation.
-The SETI Institute’s Pamela Harman, Coral Clark, and Dana Backman secured funding to implement a NASA Airborne Astronomy Ambassadors program designed similarly to the successful AAA component of SOFIA EPO.
+NASA brought the era of mission-embedded EPO programs to a close in 2015 and issued a Cooperative Agreement Notice (CAN) that launched the Science Mission Directorate’s Science Activation collective in 2016.
+The SETI Institute's Pamela Harman, Coral Clark, and Dana Backman secured funding to implement a NASA Airborne Astronomy Ambassadors program designed similarly to the successful AAA component of SOFIA EPO.
 (The term “Ambassador” in the program title is a remnant of the program’s original format with a substantial public outreach component.)
 The proposed program focused on infrared astronomy and access to NASA subject matter experts (SMEs) and SOFIA facilities.
 Initially, only high school teachers were eligible to participate.
 Middle school and community college instructors have been included since 2021.

 NASA’s award to the SETI Institute required a plan focused on standards-based student STEM learning and engagement promoted by teacher PD.
 The first teachers who participated in the newly designed AAA program were selected in 2016 and subjected by WestEd evaluators to a Randomized Controlled Trial (RCT) during the 2017-28 academic year.
 The RCT tested the impacts of the AAA program, including teacher STEM immersion experiences, on student STEM learning and engagement.
 The results of the controlled trial strongly confirmed AAA program efficacy in that students whose teachers had been through AAA professional development performed significantly better on content learning post-assessment and had more positive attitudes regarding STEM than did students in the control group.